RasmussenLab/vamb/README.md

 The observed values for both TNF and RPKM are statistically uncertain when the sequences are too short.
 Therefore, Vamb works poorly on short sequences and on data with low depth.
 Vamb *can* work on shorter sequences such as genes, which are more easily homology reduced and thus can support hundreds of samples, but the results of working on (larger) contigs are better.

-With fewer samples (up to about 100), we recommend using contigs from an assembly with a minimum contig length cutoff of ~2000-ish basepairs.
-With many samples, the number of contigs can become overwhelming.
-The better approach is to split the dataset up into groups of similar samples and bin them independently.
+With fewer samples (up to about 1000), we recommend using contigs from a concatenation of single-sample assemblies with a minimum contig length cutoff of ~2000-ish basepairs, and then split your bins according to the sample of origin by using the `-o` option.
+With many samples, the number of contigs can become too large for the data to fit in RAM.
+The better approach is to split the dataset up into groups of similar samples and bin these groups, instead of binning each individual sample.

 ### Outputs

 Vamb produces the following output files:

 - `log.txt` - a text file with information about the Vamb run.
 Look here (and at stderr) if you experience errors.
-- `tnf.npz`, `rpkm.npz`, `mask.npz` and `latent.npz` - Numpy .npz files with TNFs, abundances, which sequences were successfully encoded, and the latent encoding of the sequences.
+- `tnf.npz`, `rpkm.npz`, `mask.npz` and `latent.npz` - [Numpy .npz](https://numpy.org/devdocs/reference/generated/numpy.lib.format.html) files with TNFs, abundances, which sequences were successfully encoded, and the latent encoding of the sequences.
 - `model.pt` - containing a PyTorch model object of the trained VAE.
 You can load the VAE from this file using `vamb.VAE.load` from Python.
 - `clusters.tsv` - a two-column text file with one row per sequence: Left column for the cluster (i.e bin) name, right column for the sequence name.
 You can create the FASTA-file bins themselves using `vamb.vambtools.write_bins` (see `doc/tutorial.html` for more details).